 Step 5: Gently spoon the cake mixture into an ungreased 9-inch or 10-inch tube pan, an angel food cake pan.
 Be sure your tube pan has a removable bottom.
 Otherwise, removing your cake from the pan will be impossible after baking.

-Step 6: Bake the angel food cake at 325º F. You do not want the oven any hotter to bake this cake for best results.
+Step 6: Bake the angel food cake at 325ยบ F. For best results, do not make the oven any hotter.
 Bake the cake for 40-45 minutes.
 The top will look golden.

 To test and see if your cake is finished baking, insert a toothpick into the cake.
 If it comes back clean, your cake is finished baking.
 If you see batter or crumbs, the cake must be baked longer.